UPDATED 30 November 2021

 - Wales – Most legal restrictions have now been removed.
 There is no limit on how many people can meet, either indoors or outdoors, but it is still a legal requirement to wear a face covering on public transport and in most public places indoors except bars, pubs and restaurants.
 To enter nightclubs, cinemas, theatres and many indoor or outdoor events, you must prove you've been vaccinated by showing the NHS COVID Pass or a negative lateral flow test.
 Wales is at Alert Level 0 which is explained in full here.

 - Scotland – Most legal restrictions have now been removed.
 There is no limit on the number of people you can meet, either indoors or outdoors, and social distancing is no longer required.
 However you are still legally required to wear a face covering indoors in public places and on public transport.
 To enter nightclubs and large events, you must prove you've been vaccinated by showing a COVID Vaccination Certificate.
 Further details are available here.

-- Northern Ireland – Up to 10 people from three households can meet in private homes but the limit of six people (the 'rule of six') no longer applies in pubs or restaurants.
+- Northern Ireland – Up to 15 people from four households can meet in private homes.
 There is no limit on the number of people you can meet outdoors.
 However you are still legally required to wear a face covering on public transport, in shops, indoor seated venues, visitor attractions and some other settings.
 Social distancing is still required in shops, restaurants and for many indoor activities.
 Current restrictions are outlined here.

 If you are a stem cell transplant recipient and you have any concerns about your child returning to school, we recommend you discuss this with their school.
 They have a responsibility to ensure your child can study safely and that you are not put at risk by their return to school.